Private cars are unsuited to a dense city structure yet they are still widely used. Public transport systems are obviously inadequate.

 Future public transport should be:

-These seven criteria must be less obvious than they seem, because few city transport modes can meet more than four of them.
+These seven criteria are less obvious than they seem, because few modes of public city transport today can meet more than four of them.
 Future modes should tick all seven boxes because the motor car can manage five or six.

-Unless cities rise to this challenge, the impending era of self-driving cars will initially bring worsening road congestion as it increases the advantages of the automobile.
+Unless cities rise to this challenge, the impending era of self-driving cars will begin with worsening road congestion as it increases the advantages of the automobile.